 Is Belgium safe for tourists?

 Keerthi says that Pickpocketing and theft here are less compared to in Paris.
 I feel it is less than in Athens, But you have to be careful in crowded tourist places.
 Belgium stands in 17th position out of 163 nations on Global Peace Index as of 2020.
 The capital city Brussels is the home of the European Union headquarters.
 So Belgium is safe for all kinds of tourists.
 But sadly, Like most European countries face terrorism threats, Belgium faces the same.
-From 2016 until 2020, there have been two incidents of terror attacks.
+From 2016 to 2020, there have been two incidents of terror attacks.

-A stranger followed me and tried to make some conversations forcibly in Brussels & a Belgian rescued me from him
+A stranger followed me and tried to make some conversations forcibly in Brussels & a Belgian rescued me from him.

 Silver Jubilee Park in Brussels

-After overloading ourselves with the most delicious waffles, we were walking near the jubilee park.
+After overloading ourselves with the most delicious waffles, we walked near jubilee park.
 A man wearing a rainbow scarf approached me.
 I thought he must be asking for money or food.
 I said sorry and moved on.
 He began to follow us & kept on talking to me with a broad smile on his face.
 We went to a departmental store to buy some coke and Juice.

 He came inside the store too.
-He kept speaking in a language that I didn’t understand and came to hold my hands.
+He kept speaking in a language I didn’t understand and came to hold my hands.
 I said, “please stop harassing me.
 If you want food, I can get you some.”
 He was smirking and speaking something.
 Coming very close to my face, he tried to grab my hand.
 I got rude and said, go away.
 The store manager saw what was happening and sent him outside!
 What did he want?
 Food or Me?
 I don’t know.

-The major landmark that is equally dumb is Mannekin Pis of Brussels
+The major landmark that is equally dumb is Mannekin Pis of Brussels.

 The only scam we witnessed, to which we didn’t fall, was – Paying charity for some fake organisations.
-A well-groomed man/woman approaches you with some form that looks legit that says Help the poor, help orphans, You need to be there for refugees, etc. Most times it is fake.
+A well-groomed man/woman approaches you with some form that looks legit that says Help the poor, help orphans, You need to be there for refugees, etc. Most times, it is fake.
 Be firm, say no firmly and don’t bother to do charity on the streets even if they show their paperwork and bills.
 This is the most common scam throughout Europe (or maybe the world?)